 The alternative lending market has emerged as one of the fastest growing business sectors in the UK since the global financial crisis and continues to grow.
 BCI identified an opportunity in this growing market to provide loan capital to enable these Platforms to grow their consumer or SME loan books to a scale where more traditional senior bank credit lines would be available.

-The manager’s track record supported forecast returns and there was strong sponsor support with the BCI team and founders of its parent group, Blenheim Chalcot, accounting for c30% of the Fund.
+The manager’s track record supported forecast returns and there was strong sponsor support with the BCI and Blenheim Chalcot teams accounting for c30% of the Fund.